-This is important also because if there is a consensus on what this book is, then I have failed, I really have.
-However, since people cannot agree – critics, readers, friends of mine I went to school with, people I met who grew up in Abu Dhabi – about what the book is trying to do, it means it is done something right.
-It may not be perfect, as there is imperfection in the architecture of the book itself, but for me deconstructing space is essentially about engagement, about conversation, about responding to a work of art that is attempting to do something.
+And finally, your response (as a reader) matters to me as a writer even though I may never get to hear what you thought of the book.
+Among readers, critics, if there is a consensus on what this book is, then I’ve really fucked up.
+I really have.
+But because people can’t agree – the critics, readers, friends of mine from high school, people I’ve met who grew up in Abu Dhabi – on what the book is trying to do, it means it’s done something right.
+The work is far from perfect.
+There is imperfection in the architecture of the book itself, returning to the question about deconstructing space.
+But for me deconstructing space, to put it very succinctly, is about engagement.
+It’s about conversation.
+It’s about responding to a work of art that it attempting to do something.